Sitecore-Hackathon/2019-SiteTroopers/README.md

 **Category:** Best use of SPE to help Content authors and Marketers

-This module includes reports and tools developed in SPE to help Content Authors and Marketers obtain quick and important information about the project they are working on.
+This module includes reports and tools developed in SPE to help Content Authors and Marketers obtain quick and important information about the content they are working on.
 The following is a list of the tools and reports included in this package:

 - Items Created by Given User Before or After Certain Date
 - Items Updated by Given User Before or After Certain Date